SakshayMahna/ROS-TurtleBot-Tutorial/README.md

     ```bash
     roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
     ```
-5. Keep the terminal window running as such, and open a new tab on the terminal through `File -> New Terminal Tab`.
+5. Keep the terminal window running as such, and open a new tab on the terminal through `File -> New Tab`.
 6. On the new tab, first set the robot model (same as the one set in step 3) and then run the teleoperation node.
     ```bash
     # If the model selected was burger